DmytroSerhatyi/CardIO-legal/English/Terms-of-Use/Terms-of-Use.md

 All trademarks, logos, and other non-user content in **CardIO** are the property of **Dmytro Serhatyi** and protected by applicable intellectual property laws.
 Users may not copy, modify, or redistribute **CardIO** without prior written permission.
 Users retain ownership of any data or content they created within **CardIO** but grant **Dmytro Serhatyi** a limited right to store and display it locally within **CardIO** as intended.
 Users may not copy, modify, or redistribute any part of **CardIO** without prior written permission.

 ## 6. Advertising
-**CardIO** may display **non-personalized ads** provided by Google AdMob.
-These ads do not use tracking identifiers or personal data for targeting.
-By using **CardIO**, users acknowledge that AdMob may process limited technical data (e.g., device information or approximate location from IP) to deliver ads.
-See Google’s Privacy Policy: https://policies.google.com/privacy.
+**CardIO** may display ads provided by Google AdMob.
+* If users provide consent, AdMob may show personalized ads based on limited technical data (such as device type, IP address, or ad interactions).
+* If users do not provide consent, only non-personalized ads are shown.
+* **CardIO** does not collect or share any user data with advertisers; only AdMob collects and processes data according to its policies.

+For more information, see Google’s Privacy Policy: https://policies.google.com/privacy.

 ## 7. Acceptable Use
 Users agree not to: